woocommerce/qit-documentation/docs/environment/05-tunnel.md

        Provide the tunnel name and URL when prompted.

-### jurassictube

-- **Description**: Uses JurassicTube Tunnel.
-- **Best For**: Automattic employees only.
-- **Advantages**:
-  - Integrates with existing JurassicTube configurations.
-- **Considerations**:
-  - Requires an existing JurassicTube connection configured outside of QIT CLI.
-  - Not available for users outside of Automattic.
-  - Configure in QIT CLI using `qit tunnel:setup`.

 ### custom

 - **Description**: Allows you to use a custom tunneling method by implementing a `CustomTunnel` class.